eNiiju/movetool/README.md

 # The Bot

-Movetool is a Discord bot made with discord.js allowing users to easily move members through voice channels.
+Movetool is a Discord bot made with discord.js allowing users to easily move multiple members through voice channels.

 It has commands to move members with different methods and conditions.